Particular/docs.particular.net/nservicebus/how-do-i-handle-responses-on-the-client-side.md

 ## Handling callbacks in the context of web application

 Callbacks can be used to provide an acknowledgement for successfully dispatched command, but should not be used instead of message handlers.
 Message handlers should handle asynchronous communication using [Full Duplex](/samples/fullduplex).
-Request/response with callback is possible, through discurraged and reason is outlined above.
+Request/response with callback is possible, through discouraged and reason is outlined above.

 To access response message through callback, the following code can be used
 <!-- import CallbackToAccessMessageRegistration -->